LeylaEsmaeily/FaraEbtekariTamrin/README.md

 Evaluation of algorithm behavior under image cropping attacks.

 ## 📖 Note
-This repository is part of a university assignment and is not intended for real-world cryptographic deployment.
+This repository is part of a university assignment and is not intended for real-world security applications.